jlee26/motif-mark/README.md

 ## Output
 The python script will return 2 output files.

-1. oneline_fasta.txt : This file contains the FASTA file, concatenating the multiple lines of sequence into one sequence line.
-Therefore, this file alternates between header and sequence line for every new line.
+1. oneline_fasta.txt : This file is the FASTA file concatenating the multiple lines of sequence into one sequence line.
 2. 'fastafilename'.png : The png will have the same file name as the FASTA file.
 The png will have visualizations of motifs for every reads.

 ## Things to work on: